Complaints: possible outcomes

-Resolution: Where appropriate, RECO may attempt to resolve a complaint by facilitating dialogue between the complainant and the real estate professional to address issues that may have come from miscommunication or a misunderstanding.
-Through the RECO dispute resolution process, the complainant and the real estate professional may agree on an appropriate solution.
+Resolution: Where appropriate, RECO may attempt to resolve a complaint by facilitating dialogue between the complainant and the real estate agent to address issues that may have come from miscommunication or a misunderstanding.
+Through the RECO dispute resolution process, the complainant and the real estate agent may agree on an appropriate solution.

-Courses: Where the evidence suggests gaps in the knowledge of the real estate professional, he or she may be required to take educational courses at their own expense.
+Courses: Where the evidence suggests gaps in the knowledge of the real estate agent, they may be required to take educational courses at their own expense.

-Warning: The real estate professional may be issued a written warning that will permanently remain on his or her record and will be taken into consideration if future complaints are received.
+Warning: The real estate agent may be issued a written warning that will permanently remain on their record and will be taken into consideration if future complaints are received.

-Requirement: The real estate professional may be required to take corrective action (for example, correct advertising that doesn’t comply with the rules).
+Requirement: The real estate agent may be required to take corrective action (for example, correct advertising that doesn’t comply with the rules).

 Discipline or court action

 For cases requiring more than administrative action, the following may be considered:

-Discipline Hearing: The complaint may be referred to a Discipline Committee for a hearing.
-If it’s determined that a real estate professional failed to comply with the Code of Ethics, they may be ordered to take educational courses, pay a fine of up to $50,000 for individuals and $100,000 for brokerages and/or pay costs.
+Discipline hearing: The complaint may be referred to a discipline committee for a hearing.
+If it’s determined that a real estate agent failed to comply with the Code of Ethics, they may be ordered to take educational courses, pay a fine of up to $50,000 for individuals and $100,000 for brokerages and/or pay costs.

-Provincial Court Prosecution: People who breach sections of REBBA 2002 (other than the Code of Ethics) may be prosecuted in the Ontario Court of Justice system.
-Individuals convicted in Court of offences are subject to fines of up to $50,000 and/or prison terms of up to two years.
+Provincial court prosecution: People who breach sections of REBBA (other than the Code of Ethics) may be prosecuted in the Ontario Court of Justice system.
+Individuals convicted in court are subject to fines of up to $50,000 and/or prison terms of up to two years.
 Corporations are subject to fines of up to $250,000.

 Suspension or revocation of registration

-In situations where RECO believes the real estate professional is no longer entitled to registration, the following actions may be taken:
+In situations where RECO believes the real estate agent is no longer entitled to registration, the following actions may be taken: